Staying In Shape

 Dr. Jeff Miller and Dr. Zlatan Krizan organized extensive psychological experiments to assess the impact of walking on our mood.
 They found that the activity naturally boosts your mood.
 This effect even occurs when you’re walking toward a destination you don’t want to reach.

 One of the doctors’ experiments compared two groups of subjects given a tour of a university campus.
-One group actually walked the grounds, while the other was given a video tour.
+One group walked the grounds, while the other was given a video tour.
 Some members of each group were told that they were required to write an essay about the tour afterward; this introduced apprehension.
 All participants were asked to report their level of happiness regularly during the experiment.

 Happiness levels in the video group dropped steadily during and after their viewing.
 Levels were much more stable in the walking group.
 Even the reports from those expecting to write an essay remained strong.